alscheift/pemweb-domain-management-system/README.md

 ```
 npm run dev
 ```
-11. Open your browser and access `http://localhost:8000` to see the DomainMS application.
+11. Open your browser and access `http://localhost:8000` to see the Domain-MS application.

 ## 🙌 Credits

-DomainMS is built using several resources and libraries, including:
+Domain-MS is built using several resources and libraries, including:

 - [Laravel](https://laravel.com)
 - [Faker](https://fakerphp.github.io)